Almaty Botanical Garden: Threat of liquidation

 With the collapse of the Soviet Union, the territory of the Almaty Botanical Garden, located in the elite district of the city, became interesting to big businessmen-developers.
 In order to freely take possession of the state land of the garden, its territory was transferred from the republican jurisdiction (ownership) to the municipal jurisdiction of the city authorities (akimat).
 In the early 2000s, after the transfer of the territory into municipal ownership, the Almaty Botanical Garden was on the verge of elimination.
 Several hectares of land were alienated with the permission of the new owners (the akimat of the city).
 There were plans to sell the entire territory of the botanical garden for the construction of an elite cottage city, an entertainment center, a residential complex and to lay through it the highways of Baizakov and Manas streets.
 But since 2006, in connection with the official inclusion of the territory of the Almaty botanical garden in the list of "Specially Protected Natural Areas of National importance" and return to the republican property, the sale and development of the territory of the garden became impossible.
 However, attempts to take over the territory of the garden have not stopped.

 In 2015, oligarch-developer Serzhan Zhumashev became interested in the Botanical Garden, who through his "Fund for the Development of the Main Botanical Garden" offered to sponsor the reconstruction of the garden and build an art museum from the side of Al-Farabi Avenue.

 In 2018, another businessman oligarch, Bulat Utemuratov, became interested in botanical garden, and through his "B. Utemuratov Foundation" he intended to reconstruct the garden.
 At the same time, the akimat of the city stated that it intended to take the botanical garden back into municipal ownership.

 Location

-Located in the southern part of Almaty at an altitude of 856-906 meters above sea level.
-Currently, the area of the garden is 103.6 hectares.
+The garden is located in the southern part of Almaty at an altitude of 856–906 meters above sea level.
+Currently, its area is 103.6 hectares.